Milyli/eclipse-server-docs/docs/getting-started-ubuntu.md

 ## Running Docker Engine Rootless

-If needed, both Docker Engine and Eclipse can be ran rootless.
+If needed, both Docker Engine and Eclipse can be run rootless.
 Milyli provides limited technical support for this configuration beyond confirming that it is valid.
 We strongly suggest reading and following the [official Docker documentation](https://docs.docker.com/engine/security/rootless/#prerequisites) for doing so.